tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/06_Purging/03_03_Purging_Submit_a_Request_to_Purge.md

 ![image](../images/06_Purging_Login.png)

-The Consent Management screen displays.
+The New Request screen displays.

 ![image](../images/06_Purging_New_Request.png)

 Select a Regulation from the drop-down list.
 For this tutorial, we will select **CCPA**.
+When submitting a New Request, the Representative first selects the applicable Regulation for the customer from the Regulation dropdown list and enters the customer number in the Customer field.
+The Representative can also add Notes to the Request before submission.

 Select **Delete My Data** under the "Request Type" section.